Randgold Resources

-Randgold Resources is a gold mining business operating mainly in Mali.
+Randgold Resources was a gold mining business operating mainly in Mali.
 Headquartered in Jersey, Channel Islands, it was listed on the London and the NASDAQ stock exchanges until it merged with Barrick Gold in December 2018.

 History

 The company was established in 1995 and was first listed on the London Stock Exchange in 1997.
 In 2000 it commissioned the Morila mine and in 2005 commissioned the Loulo mine.
 In September 2018, Randgold announced a share-to-share merger with Canada's Barrick Gold Corp in a deal worth $18.3 billion.
 According to this deal, Randgold Resources investors will hold 33% of the combined company.
 The transaction was completed in December 2018.

 Operations

 The company's activities are concentrated on the following mines: